-We developed this 3D-printed case to perfectly combine an SSD with your Raspberry Pi 4.
+We developed this Raspberry Pi 4 SSD upgrade kit with a 3D-printed case to perfectly combine an SSD with your Raspberry Pi 4.
+On top, the case guarantees maximum passive heat dissipation.
+You can mount a cooling fan if you want, but it’s only necessary for intensive CPU usage.
 The case has following interesting features :

 - a well-ventilated case helps heat dissipation and thereby prevents loss of performance of the processor (= essential for the Raspberry Pi 4 B!)

-- SSD bay for typical 2.5-inch Solid State Drives (7mm height)
+- SSD slot for typical 2.5-inch Solid State Drives (7mm height)

 - cut-out for display